nmayorov/pyins/doc/index.rst

     - State of the art algorithm for integrating inertial readings.
     - Linear model for INS errors propagation.
     - Feedforward and feedback Kalman filters on top of the INS error model.
-      Any number of external measurement sources can be considered and users can easily define their own measurement models.
+      Any number of external aiding sources can be considered and users can easily define their own observation models.
     - Convenient class for representing errors of an Inertial Measurement Unit in the Kalman filter.
 It includes bias, scale factor, random walk, white and time correlated noises.